jerbun1/Email-template/README.md

 # Email-template
-This is an email template that i Created
+These are just a few examples of an email template that i created.
+Hope you enjoy